For this assignment, you will present record your presentation while presenting to your development team.

 Submit on Canvas

-After you have uploaded your video to your directory, submit in Canvas the link to your video recording.
+After you have uploaded your video to your www directory and linked the recording, submit in Canvas the link to your video recording.

 Your presentation will be evaluated on: